 If a user desires to reset only the Network Controller on the Cloud Key Gen 2 Plus without wiping the information from UniFi Protect, the steps below would allow for that to be accomplished.

-ATTENTION: If possible, make sure that a backup of the Network Controller has been saved in a location not on the Cloud Key.
+ATTENTION: If possible, make sure that a backup of the Network Controller has been saved in a location other than the Cloud Key.

 1. SSH to the IP or FQDN of the Cloud Key.